This pasta with lemon and asparagus recipe is easy and simple to make. In just less than 25 minutes this pasta recipe will be ready to serve.

-- 1/4 teaspoon of corn starch
+- 1/4 tsp corn starch

-- 1/4 cup Romano grated Cheese
+- 1/4 cup grated Romano cheese

 - Once the pasta is done, transfer pasta using tongs to the sauce adding any extra pasta water if it appears too dry.
 Always keep some pasta water off to the side.